krshnn/Crowdstrike/README.md

 # Crowdstrike
-Used to get uninstallation token with aid got from registry.
+Used to retrieve maintenance/uninstallation token with aid got from registry.
 This would be useful for those devices which went off from console because of "certain reasons".
+You require an API token from falcon console with scope "Sensor update policies" for this. (https://falcon.crowdstrike.com/api-clients-and-keys/clients/) for now, token needs to be saved within the script.